-Since August of 2015, Rabbi Eve Posen, Rabbi, Education and Youth of Congregation Neveh Shalom in Portland, Oregon, and one of her congregants, Lois Shenker, have been engaged in a one-on-one program of study.
+Since August of 2015, Rabbi Eve Posen, Assistant Rabbi at Congregation Neveh Shalom in Portland, Oregon, and one of her congregants, Lois Shenker, have been engaged in a one-on-one program of study.
 They are learning from one another and are a living example of inter-generational learning at its best with an age span of 45 years between them.

 Their study of Pirkei Avot, a book of rabbinic commentary containing many one-sentence gems that serve as guidelines to daily living, moral, and ethical behavior, is the motivation for their writing Pirkei Imahot.